serlo/lenabi-exchange-format/README.md

 This specification is licensed under the
 [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 Please
-attribute [Serlo Education e.V.](https://serlo.org) together with the link to this repository as the source.
+provide [Serlo Education e.V.](https://serlo.org) together with the link to this repository as the source attribution.

 ## Förderung